Loghorn/ant-plus/README.md

 Use [Zadig](http://sourceforge.net/projects/libwdi/files/zadig/) to install the WinUSB driver for your USB device.
 Otherwise you will get `LIBUSB_ERROR_NOT_SUPPORTED` when attempting to open devices.

+### macOS

+On macOS (tested on High Sierra and Mojave), installing `ant-plus` will also install the required `libusb`.

+Make sure that Garmin Express is not running, because it will attach to the ANT+ stick and prevent `ant-plus` from doing so.

 ## Install

 ```sh